 What to Feed Your White-Throated Monitor Lizard

 In the wild, the white-throated monitor lizard will eat anything they can hunt down.
-In captivity, they generally eat mice, rats, fish, crickets, worms, hard-boiled eggs, and shellfish.
+Under human care, they generally eat mice, rats, fish, crickets, worms, hard-boiled eggs, and shellfish.
 If you are feeding them eggs, the eggs should be cooked to prevent salmonella.

 They also need access to fresh water daily.
 The amount of food and water your white-throated monitor lizard needs will be highly dependent on its size, life stage, and the time of the year.
 They have been known to gorge themselves when food is available, and go for a long time without eating when it is scarce.